VipeCloud/vipecloud_api/series_templates.md

 ```
 GET /series_templates(/:id)
 ```
 Retrieve series templates by id or retrieve a list of all series templates in the user's account.
+To refine the return to a particular folder within a user's account, a "folder_id" query parameter can be provided.
+By default, all templates regardless of folders are returned via the endpoint, however if folder_id=0 is provided then only templates in the user's base folder are returned.

 Sample response to get series templates by id.
 GET /series_templates/123
 ```